 3.6.1.
-To eliminate distress and risk of injury to experimenter, only bring one sex and experimental group of mice to the surgical room at a time (e.g., a group of 10 make mice to be infected with a particular strain).
+To eliminate distress and risk of injury to experimenter, only bring one sex and experimental group of mice to the surgical room at a time (e.g., a group of 10 male mice to be infected with a particular strain).
 Wear two pairs of latex gloves to eliminate puncture of gloves if bitten.
 Wear lab coat, safety glasses, and face mask to avoid contamination.

 3.7.
 Begin injections of the control group with 1X PBS.
 This will ascertain whether any adverse effects result from injection alone.

 3.7.1.
-Remove mouse from cage.
+Remove a mouse from the cage.
 Only remove one mouse at a time.

 3.7.2.
-Weigh mouse and mark tail with permanent marker to track for weight loss post-injection.
+Weigh the mouse and mark its tail with permanent marker to track for weight loss post-injection.

 3.7.3.
 Open a new 1 mL syringe and 27G needle (use a new syringe and needle for each mouse to eliminate contamination) and inject 200 µl of sterile 1X PBS.

 3.7.4.
-To inject, grab mouse behind ears with thumb and forefinger and pinch to create skin fold at nape of neck to hold onto with fingers – a tighter fold reduces neck movement and risk of being bitten during injection.
-Secure tail into the palm using the pinky to secure mouse flat with little movement.
-Turn mouse over and insert needle at 30-degree angle into the peritoneal cavity to the left or right side of midline.
-Lift slightly once inserted to ensure needle to in the intraperitoneal area and not inserted into organs.
+To inject, grab the mouse behind its ears using the thumb and forefinger.
+Pinch to create skin fold at nape of neck to hold onto – a tighter fold reduces neck movement and risk of being bitten during injection.
+Secure tail into the palm using the pinky to hold mouse flat with little movement.
+Turn the mouse over and insert needle at 30-degree angle into the peritoneal cavity to the left or right side of midline.
+Lift the needle slightly once inserted to ensure it was inserted into the intraperitoneal area and not into organs.
 Slowly inject the PBS and then withdraw the needle.
 Place the used needle in a designated biohazard sharps container.
 Do not re-use syringe or needle.
 A bolus at the site of injection is typical.

 3.7.5.
 After injection, move mouse to a separate cage.

 3.7.6.
 Repeat the procedure with the next mouse.
-Once all of cage is injected, return mice to the original cage immediately.
+After all the mice of one cage are injected, return them to their original cage immediately.

 3.8.
-After injections of the control group, begin injections of suspensions containing strains to be tested following same procedure.
+After injecting the control group, begin injecting suspensions of strains to be tested following same procedure.

 3.8.1.
 Inject 200 µl of the cell suspension.
-When beginning with cell suspensions with concentrations of 2.5 x 109 CFU/mL, this equates to each mouse receiving an injection of 5 x 108 CFU.
+When beginning with cell suspensions of 2.5 x 109 CFU/mL, each mouse receives 5 x 108 CFU.
+Note: these concentrations were optimized with preliminary animal research to determine lethal doses of each strain.
+The dosing may need to be adjusted for other strains/species.

 3.9.
 Once all injections are complete, return mice to the housing room to alleviate distress.
 Clean work area with sanitizing wipes.

 3.10.
 Monitor the animals for mortality following injection by checking cages for dead mice every 3 h for 72 h and every 12 h for 10 days.
-Record weight of mice every 12 h to determine weight loss due to illness.
+Record the weight of mice every 12 h to determine weight loss due to illness.
 Also record adverse behavior in the hours following injection, such as difference in posture, lack of grooming or burrowing, immobility, or changes in breathing.
 Mice that decease from injury associated with injection will exhibit adverse behavior and die quickly following injection.
 On the other hand, mice that decease from infection will not start to exhibit adverse behavior or death until after 18 h.

+3.11.
+Following the 10 day monitoring period, the animals remaining should recover fully and be clear of any infection administered during the testing.
+Animals should be humanely euthanized following IACUC procedure.

-4. Statistical analysis of animal mortality
+4. Examine animal mortality with statistical analysis.

 4.1.
-Statistical analysis was performed using GraphPad Prism.
-However, comparable software is suitable and available.
+Statistical analysis was performed using graphical software.
+Any software capable of producing graphs and performing statistical analysis is suitable.